 Tilt also matters when positioning panels to receive the maximum amount of sunlight.
 The best way to get the most output out of your panels is to set the tilt of your panels at an angle equal to the latitude of your location.
-You can leave your panels at this angle year-round or adjust them for maximum optimization a few times each year.
+You can leave your panels at this angle year-round or adjust them for maximum optimisation a few times each year.

 The goal is to position your panels to receive maximum sunlight.
 Of course, the ideal tilt varies over the course of a day as the Earth orbits the sun.
 To get the most out of your solar panel array, consider a solar tracker so your panels can follow the sun automatically.

 Like everything else, photovoltaic panels degrade over time.
 You’ll find that your solar panel loses around 0.5-1% of its rated output with each passing year.